fenjalien/metro/manual.typ

 #param("separate-uncertainty", "ch", default: "bracket")[
   When a number has multiple parts, then the unit must apply to all parts of the number.

-  / bracket: Places the entire numericalpart in brackets and use a single unit symbol.
+  / bracket: Places the entire numerical part in brackets and use a single unit symbol.
   ```example
   #qty(12.3, "kg", pm: 0.4)
   ```